brianmwadime/smutchings.github.io/_posts/2013-04-17-do-it-right-say-it-right.markdown

 layout: post
 title: Do It Right.
 Say It Right.
 date: '2013-04-17 10:00:00'
+description: Today, I’m not going to talk about words, but I am likely to use a lot of them.
+meta-description: Today, I’m not going to talk about words, but I am likely to use a lot of them.
 ---

 Today, I’m not going to talk about words, but I am likely to use a lot of them.
 I want to talk about ‘Message’ (some people call it ‘Why’).
 By that, I mean what is conveyed by the actions we take, and the decisions we make.
 Whether intentional, or not, everything we do conveys a message.
 How that message is interpreted is vitally important.
 In fact, it’s bloody important.